Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

   * :sunglasses: Polite, patient and effectively communicates with technical leaders, seeking advice and help when necessary

+  Communication with customers, team leaders, the course instructor and student technical leaders can be done in-person, through GitHub and Slack.
+The most comprehensive form of communication includes forms of all three of these methods.

 ## Revision of Guides

 * Policies for revising the assessment form